jschxll/jschxll-website/content/posts/photoprism.md

 ### Use LAN Instead of WLAN

-I would recommend using LAN instead of Wi-Fi.
+I would strongly recommend using LAN instead of Wi-Fi.
 It is more stable and faster for uploading and downloading files.
 Additionally, it is less complex during the Ubuntu Server installation process as it is recognized directly by Ubuntu.<br>

 ### Keep the Laptop Running When Closing the Lid